analogdevicesinc/VSCode-Maxim/readme.md

 ## Usage

 This section covers basic usage of the VSCode-Maxim project files.
 For documentation on Visual Studio Code itself, please refer to the official docs [here](https://code.visualstudio.com/Docs).

-Prior experience with Visual Studio Code is not required to understand this section or use the project files, but some basic familiarity is helpful.
-For new users, this initial familiarity can be gained by working through the full [User Guide](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/userguide.md).

 ### Opening Projects

 Visual Studio Code is built around a "working directory" paradigm.
-VS Code's editor is always running from inside of a working directory, and the main mechanism for changing that directory is `File -> Open Folder...`
+The editor is always rooted in a working directory, and the main mechanism for changing that directory is `File -> Open Folder...`.

 ![File -> Open Folder](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/file_openfolder.JPG)

-VS Code will look in the opened folder for a `.vscode` _sub_-folder to load project-specific settings from.
+As a result, you'll notice that there is no "New Project" mechanism.
+A "project" in VS Code is simply a folder.
+It will look inside of the opened folder for a `.vscode` _sub_-folder to load project-specific settings from.

-Opening an existing project is as simple as `File -> Open Folder...`.
-A project that is configured for VS Code will have, at minimum, a .vscode sub-folder and a Makefile in its directory.
+A project that is configured for VS Code will have, at minimum, a .vscode sub-folder and a Makefile in its directory _(Note:  You may need to enable viewing of hidden items in your file explorer to see the .vscode sub-folder)_.
 Ex:

 ![Example Directory Contents](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/opening_projects_2.jpg)

-Note:  You may need to enable viewing of hidden items in your file explorer to see the .vscode sub-folder.
+### Where to Find Projects

+The [Examples](https://github.com/Analog-Devices-MSDK/msdk/tree/main/Examples) in the MSDK come with with pre-configured .vscode project folders.
+These projects can be opened "out of the box", but it's good practice to copy example folders _outside_ of the MSDK so that the original copies are kept as clean references.
+The examples can be freely moved to any location _without a space in its path_.

+Additionally, empty project templates and a drag-and-drop folder for "injecting" VSCode-Maxim into a project can be found under `Tools/VSCode-Maxim` in the MaximSDK installation.

 ### Build Tasks